AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Presence/agora_chat_presence_ios.md

 ### Publish a custom presence status

-You can call `publishPresenceWithDescription` to publish your custom statuses.
+You can call `publishPresenceWithDescription` to publish a custom status.
 Whenever your presence status updates, the users who subscribe to you receive the `presenceStatusDidChanged` callback.

 The following code sample shows how to publish a custom status: